MicrosoftDocs/cpp-docs/docs/sanitizers/examples-heap-use-after-free.md

 # Heap use after free

 We show three examples where storage in the heap can be allocated via malloc, realloc (C) and new (C++) along with a mistaken use of volatile.
+Sourced from [LLVM compiler-rt test suite](https://github.com/llvm/llvm-project/tree/main/compiler-rt/test/asan/TestCases).

 ## Example malloc